programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 ### OK WHAT did I just make?

 You made a web map!
 Web maps use map tiles, which are pixel based images (rasters) of maps that contain geographical data.
 This means that each pixel of a map tile has been georeferenced, or assigned a coordinate based on the location that they represent.
 When you zoom in and out of a web map, you are getting a whole new set of tiles to display at each zoom level.
 GeoJSON (which you are now familiar with) is a widely used data standard for web mapping.
 In our example, we are using an open-source Javascript library called [Leaflet](http://leafletjs.com/reference.html) to help us build our web map.
-With frameworks like Leaflet or Google Maps Javascript API, you're not building a map completely from scratch, rather, you're using pre-written functions and controls that helps you customize your own map in code.
+With frameworks like Leaflet or Google Maps Javascript API, you're not building a map completely from scratch, rather, you're using pre-written functions and controls that helps you customize your own map in code. **TO FIX: MAKE LEAFLET LESS UNDERWHELMING EXPLAIN OPEN SOURCE SO HAVE ACCESS TO YOUR MAP AND DATA**

 Lets go through what each part of the code is doing.
 But first, it's best practice to maintain your html, css, js in different files so that the web map's content, presentation and behaviour layers are kept separate (though it's not always possible).
 This adds a bit more structure to your code, making it easier for you and others to understand.
 It will be easier to focus on certain parts of the code when you're going back and making changes.
 So here is our code split into three files: